Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Preliminaries

 where $\mathcal{A}^{(2)}$ captures the contraction of the second moment (twirling) channel associated with one circuit layer and $\|\cdot\|_\infty$ denotes the induced operator norm on the traceless subspace~\cite{Larocca.2022-DiagnosingBarrenPlateaus,Ragone.2024-LieAlgebraicTheory}.
 In practice, evaluating or tightly bounding such moment operators for a given ansatz is highly nontrivial~\cite{Harrow.2023-ApproximateUnitaryTDesigns,Braccia.2024-ComputingExactMoments}, so $\g$-based characterizations are often used either in analytically controlled regimes or as qualitative predictors complemented by numerics.

-Finally, beyond barren plateaus, the DLA dimension also governs other aspects of the loss landscape geometry: underparameterization can induce spurious local minima, whereas avoiding such artifacts typically requires a number of parameters scaling with $\dim(\g)$ (overparameterization)~\cite{Larocca.2023-TheoryOverparametrizationQuantum}.
+Finally, beyond barren plateaus, the DLA dimension also governs other aspects of the loss landscape geometry: underparameterization can induce spurious local minima, whereas avoiding such artifacts typically requires $\mathcal{O}(\dim(\g))$ parameters (overparameterization)~\cite{Larocca.2023-TheoryOverparametrizationQuantum}.